in4ins/bootstrap-treeview/README.md

 ### class
 String.
 Optional

-Used in conjection with global unSelectableClass option to specify that a node is not selectable.
+Used in conjection with global unSelectableClasses option to specify that a node is not selectable.

 ### Extendible